 Contacting Instructors of Restricted Courses that require a PIN Code

-For example, from the online GTU Master Course Schedule excerpted below, students who are interested in taking this course need to contact the instructor because the course description has the restriction "Course PIN required" in it:
+As an example, from the online GTU Master Course Schedule excerpted below, students who are interested in taking this course would need to contact the instructor because the course description has the restriction "Course PIN required" in it:

 experience as a vital resource for pastoral